barton-willis/LO/README.md

 # Learning Outcomes for Mathematics &amp; Statistics

-Here are the Learning Outcomes for Mathematics and Statistics classes
+Here are the Learning Outcomes for Mathematics and Statistics classes.